a17levine/flashbang/readme.md

 * simply coordinating the transfer of goods
 * extremely fast item posting
 * knowledge of top tags being followed so users can post those items

+### Development Configuration

+MailCatcher
+1. `gem install mailcatcher` once to install on your system
+2. before running project in development, run `mailcatcher` in your terminal window to launch the development mail server
+3. Check `http://localhost:1080/` for mail sent by the app